Qballjos/portainer_templates/README.md

 # Portainer Templates for Selfhosted Projects/Homelabs

-This is a rewriten template that will be working with the latest portainer version
+This is a template focused on helping people spin up selfhosted services using Portainer.

 ### Prerequisites